floraison/flor/doc/procedures/README.md

 * [shuffle, sample](shuffle.md) - Returns a shuffled version of an array.
 * [slice, index](slice.md) - Takes an array or a string and returns a slice of it (a new array or a new string).
 * [sort](sort.md) - Sorts an array or an object.
+* [sort_by](sort_by.md) - Takes a collection and a function and returns the collection sorted by the value returned by the function.
 * [stall](stall.md) - Mostly used in flor tests.
 Stalls the current branch of execution.
 * [downcase, lowercase, lowcase, upcase, uppercase, capitalize, trim, strip, snakecase, snake_case, camelcase, camelCase](strings.md) - "downcase", "upcase", "capitalize", etc.
 * [timestamp, ltimestamp](timestamp.md) - Places a string timestamp in f.ret.